cincuranet/blog/_posts/233636-fbnetexternalengine-performance-numbers.md

 With all that in place the time required to run 100000 the .NET procedure is `1,3 s`.
 That's a big jump.
 But all the previous pieces were just some hardcoded dummy or empty code.
 Now it's finally doing something.

 Maybe you remember from [previous post][1] that to support "live" updates of the assembly with procedures my plan was to use _AppDomains_.
 Although it was interesting to do it, it was a performance killer.
 All the cross-domain stuff was about 3 orders of magnitude slower than a single domain execution.
-Thus I decided to abandon _AppDomains_ and find a different way to achieve the "live" updates (more about that in next post).
+Thus I decided to abandon _AppDomains_ and find a different way to achieve the "live" updates (more about that in [next post][2]).

 With all numbers in hand, let's do some math.
 The execution of .NET procedure is, with current version of the code, roughly 6 times slower compared to PSQL procedure and the execution of .NET procedure is in `0,013 ms` per call range.